 You can safely delete unneeded language files on your Mac.
 Read the article to learn the two ways to clear unneeded language files.

-Language Resources – are localizations of software, that is, all interface languages available in a program.
-Some programs have a huge number of possible interface languages that worth respect.
-But usually users need only one version of the interface or just a few, but obviously not 20.
-Individually localizations take up not much space, around 1-2 Mb, but all together they may consume a lot.
-On Macs in our office we have an average size about 2 GB (excluding English).
+Language Resources are special localization files of software that make interface languages available in a program.
+Some programs have a huge number of possible interface languages that are worth considering.
+But usually, users need only one version of the interface or just a few – obviously not twenty.

-Next you need to find the folder with localization.
-Often they look like or Japanese.lproj or ru.iproj.
-In the first case it is clear what language is used, in the second case – you may need some help.
+- Next, you need to find the folder with localization files.
+Often language files have names such as Japanese.lproj or ru.iproj.
+While in the first case, it is clear what language is used, in the second case – you may need some help.
 Here is a small table of the most common language codes:

 - Select unnecessary language files and remove them.

 - You should do steps 2-5 again for every app you want to clear from the unneeded translations.

 How to quickly clear language files on a Mac

 Another safe and easy way to clear language resources on a Mac is to use a special software MacCleaner Pro.
 MacCleaner Pro will find the localization files of all apps, and will list them for you so you can preview the files and remove unneeded translations in one go.

 Follow these steps to preview all language resource files and remove unneeded files.

 - Launch MacCleaner Pro.